sloth-ci/sloth-ci/README.rst

 .. image:: sloth-weed-small.jpg
     :align: center
-    :alt: Logo

-Sloth CI is an easy-to-use, lightweight, extendable tool that executes actions you need when certain events happen.

-Sloth CI was created because Jenkins is too heavy and Buildbot was too hard to learn.
+Sloth CI is an automation program that is less hungry and easier to extend than Jenkins.

-Read the docs at http://sloth-ci.com/ (btw, Sloth CI builds them).
+Read the full documentation at http://sloth-ci.com/.

 Requirements
 ============

 Sloth CI runs with Python 3.3+ on Windows, Linux, and Mac.

+Backporting to Python 2 is in progress.

 Install
 =======

-Install Sloth from `PyPI <https://pypi.python.org/pypi/sloth-ci>`__ with pip:
+Install Sloth CI from `PyPI <https://pypi.python.org/pypi/sloth-ci>`__ with pip:

 .. code-block:: bash

     $ pip install sloth-ci

-It's also a good idea to install a validator for Bitbucket or GitHub right away:
+Install a validator for Bitbucket or GitHub:

 .. code-block:: bash